-In December 2000, B3 S.A. – Brasil, Bolsa Balcão (“B3”) (anteriorly known BM&FBOVESPA S.A. – Bolsa de Valores, Mercadorias e Futuros), introduced three new segments of negotiation, with different levels of Corporate Governance practices, denominated Level I, Level II and “Novo Mercado”, with the objective of stimulating open companies to follow the best Corporate Governance practices and to adopt an additional level of information disclosure than what is legally required.
+In December 2000, B3 S.A. – Brasil, Bolsa Balcão introduced three new segments of negotiation, with different levels of Corporate Governance practices, denominated Level I, Level II and “Novo Mercado”, with the objective of stimulating open companies to follow the best Corporate Governance practices and to adopt an additional level of information disclosure than what is legally required.
 Different listing segments are intended for trading of stock issued by open companies that commit, voluntarily, to observing corporate governance practices and information disclosure demands above those that are already imposed by Brazilian law.
 Generally, these rules expand shareholders´ rights and increase the quality of information offered to them.

-“Novo Mercado” is the strictest of them, demanding most of Corporate Governance among the three segments.
+“Novo Mercado” is B3´s highest level of governance, demanding most of Corporate Governance among the three segments.
 The companies entering into the Novo Mercado are subject, on a voluntary basis, to certain stricter rules, undertaking, for instance:

 - To issue only common shares;

 - To maintain, at least, 25% of the outstanding shares pertaining to the Company’s capital, or 15%, in case of ADTV (average daily trading volume) above R$25 million;

 - the board of directors should be composed of at least at least 2 or 20% of independent members, whichever is greatest, for a term of up to two years;